WWE Network | Price, features and content compared

 WWE Network is sold on a rolling subscription basis, with each month’s access charged at US$9.99/month.
 During your subscription period you can watch any new PPV or special events, as well as new shows and everything in the WWE network archive live and on demand from your choice of device.

-If you're a new customer, WWE offers a 30-day trial of the service.
+If you're a new customer, WWE offers a WWE Network 30-day free trial of the service.
 You do need a credit card to access the trial, and charges will apply if you don't cancel before the 30-day trial period expires.

 WWE has largely shifted its existing Pay-Per-View business over to the WWE Network.
 While those shows are still offered on an ad-hoc basis via Main Event for Foxtel subscribers, they’re also shown simultaneously on WWE Network, including any pre- and post-show specials.

-This includes the 'big four' PPVs (Royal Rumble, Wrestlemania, Summerslam and Survivor Series) as well as the brand-specific PPV events such as Hell In A Cell, No Mercy and Elimination Chamber.
+This includes the 'big four' PPVs (Royal Rumble, Wrestlemania, Summerslam and Survivor Series) as well as the brand-specific PPV events such as Money in the Bank, Extreme Rules and Elimination Chamber.
+You can see our full WWE PPV schedule here.

 WWE Network’s other live show is 205 Live, which focuses on in-ring action from cruiserweight (under 205lbs) wrestlers.